Guide to Email Tracking and Analytics

 Three stats tell a lot about the performance of your list.
 This is the percentage of people that unsubscribe, bounce, and report you for spam.
 Naturally, you want to have the lowest numbers in each of these categories as possible, with a particular focus on the latter two.
 Losing people that unsubscribe is always a sad event, too but it’s nowhere close as harmful as the other two.

 If you send a particular type of content and it leads to a wave of unsubscribes or “spams”, there is a good chance you shouldn’t be sending that kind of content too often.
+If you notice your recipients do not respond to your emails, it might be a security alert to check your DMARC report.
 If your emails bounce at an alarming rate, it’s the quality of your list that needs a closer look.
 Also, make sure you don’t make any grammatical errors when composing your text as it's a very important part of your emails and CTAs.

 And, of course, the overall ROI of your marketing campaigns is the most critical metric.
 It tells you how much money your campaigns generated in relation to the total spending (salaries, subscription fees, others).

 When calculating the revenues, it’s essential to look at metrics such as customer lifetime value, using the data you already have.
 Seeing that it costs you $20 to acquire a customer that purchased an item for $10 doesn’t seem like a great use of funds.
 However, if you know that these customers tend to be coming back, buying a lot more, and increasing their purchase amount, this can be a whole different story.

 There’s no single best idea for email marketing campaigns because there’s no single identical audience.
 What works for one will prove futile for someone else, and vice versa.
 For that reason, it’s always worth supporting your assumption with a set of metrics you can easily track.
 With the abundance of available tools, it shouldn’t be hard at all.

 Enter your email and get curated content straight to your inbox!